McGillRocketTeam/ground-station/README.md

 Anything that can expose useful state should do so.
 Values alone are not enough.
 Operators also need timestamps, health, connection state, and a short explanation when a device is unavailable or failed.
-Silence must not look healthy.

 ### Preserve independent evidence